Report MrYujufudan's Profile

 MechaFanBoy1979 Apr 23, 8:58 AM

 I discovered Bubblegum Crisis when I was in 9th Grade thanks to me watching a video by MercuryFalcon (alongside with other mecha anime like MegaZone 23 and Iczer-1).
 I was taken interested by the series and later I watched the 2040 series I loved both of them.
 I also seen AD Police OVA when I wanted to watch some cyberpunk anime's like Cyber City 808 for example.
-Outside of those I have seen the other Bubblegum series like Crash or The TV AD Police series but I'll get around to watching them eventually now that I'm interested of watching more Mecha shows.
+Outside of those I haven't seen the other Bubblegum series like Crash or The TV AD Police series but I'll get around to watching them eventually now that I'm interested of watching more Mecha shows.
 Also I think that Bubblegum Crisis should get a another reboot by AIC, since if MegaZone 23 is getting a reboot then Bubblegum Crisis should get a reboot as well.
 I definitely should try watching more of tomino anime's since the only one's in have watched were the Gundam series he directed, the Ideon movie's, and Overman King Gainer (I didn't add ideon because I have forgot what happen in the anime for me to put a proper score).

 I did mention that I was getting interested of watching Mecha show's again.
 That's because when I made this account I wasn't too interested of Mecha as I was many months prior due to having watch a lot of non Mecha series as i wanted to branch out after watching so many Mecha series.
 I'm now in a mood of watching Mecha anime's again after watching Patlabor 2 and Martian Successor Nadesico Prince of Darkness.
 There's still a lot of series I want to watch like Aura Battler Dunbine, Rayearth, Orguss, Etc.

 I think that even in 20% of speed I probably wouldn't be able to watch it.
-But I think it does help if you want to joy your memory of stuff you might've forgotten.
+But I think it does help if you want to jog your memory of stuff you might've forgotten.

 Ah the Mukade Tiger a another strange design I wonder what other strange Kaiju designs there were in the 60s to 70s.
 Here's a little bonus: